Counterfactually Evaluating Explanations in Recommender Systems: Preliminary

 Counterfactual thinking involves ``What-if'' reasoning that is contrary to prior facts, \eg ``What if I did that instead?''.
+Under the explainable recommender system setting, one possible counterfactual explanation can be ``Had you not interacted with those items, you would not receive this recommendation.''
 Psychological research has found counterfactual thinking is a frequent pattern of human reasoning in everyday activities~\cite{kahneman1981simulation, mandel2005psychology}.
 Therefore not only it provides a possible way to model human reasoning, but also this frequently used thinking pattern is already familiar to humans and therefore is likely to be understood and accepted by users.
-It naturally represents a common pattern of human reasoning in everyday life, and can serve as a proxy of human judgments.
-If an explanation is close to being \textit{counterfactual}, then it is more likely to fit the pattern of human counterfactual thinking, and satisfy users psychologically.
+It naturally represents a common pattern of human reasoning in everyday life, and can serve as a proxy for human judgments.
+If an explanation is close to being \textit{counterfactual}, then it is more likely to fit the pattern of human counterfactual thinking, and make users satisfied.